Ayahualulco

+Ayahualulco is a municipality in the Mexican state of Veracruz.

+Geography

-Ayahualulco is a municipality in Veracruz, Mexico.
-It is located about 80 km from state capital Xalapa.
+The municipality is located about 80 km from state capital Xalapa.
 It has a surface of 148.06 km2.
 It is located at 19°21′N 97°09′W.

 The municipality of Ayahualulco is delimited to the north by Perote, to the north-east by Xico, to the east by Ixhuacán de los Reyes and to the south by Puebla.

+Demographics

+As 2020, the municipality had a population of 27,127 inhabitants in 34 localities.
+Ayahualulco, the municipal seat had a population of 2,823 inhabitants, other localities include Los Altos (4,556 hab.), Xololoyan (2,274 hab.), El Triunfo (2,015 hab.) and Apanteopan (1,658 hab.).

+Economy

 It produces principally maize and potatoes.

+Culture

 In Ayahualulco, in June takes place the celebration in honor to San Juan Bautista, Patron of the town.